manekdilip/MTPhotosGallery/README.md

 # MTPhotosGallery
-Create owl carousel animation with zooming functionality.
+Create photos gallery view with animation and zooming functionality.
+MTPhotosGallery view written in Swift 3.0 and easy to use in project.